willthames/devopsdays2014/slides.md

 ## Adages

-> * Comment your code for the poor sucker who
+> * Comment your code for the poor unfortunate  who
     ends up reading it in six months time &mdash; it could be you.
-> * Design your software for the poor sucker who
+> * Design your software for the poor unfortunate who
     gets called up at 3am.
 In a devops world it could be you.
 > * Always code as if the person who ends up
-    getting called at 3am is a violent psychopath who knows where you live.
+    getting called at 3am knows where you live.

 ## Standards